Frequently Asked Questions

 Can we apply if we need funding for an activity that’s longer than six months?

 SCF funds activities which are quick to put in place and can make an impact in just six months.
 This is one of the key criteria against which we will assess your application.
 However, we are keen that the activities we fund have longevity as well.
-Consequently, as long as your proposed activity makes an impact in six months, we are very happy for it to last longer than that.
 Key for SCF is being sure that an impact can be made as quickly as possible.
-We will be asking schools and colleges to report on this six months after receiving funding.
+We will be asking schools and colleges to report on this six months after funded activity is underway.

 Can we apply for more or less than £5,000?